rust-lang/rfcs/text/3410-explicit-move-binding-mode.md

 [rationale-and-alternatives]: #rationale-and-alternatives

 I believe the `move` keyword is an excellent candidate for syntax here, as it already exists and exactly describes what the binding mode is.
+Alternative keywords would be `const` or `let`.

 An alternative to this proposal is to update match ergonomics such that a non-reference pattern matched against a reference does not update the binding mode, but instead